flectra-hq/documentation-user/purchase/purchases/rfq/create.rst

 .. demo:fields:: purchase.purchase_rfq

-.. demo:action:: purchase.purchase_rfq

-   View *Request for Quotation* in our Online Demonstration

 In **Products**, click on Add an item.
 Select the product you wish to order in the **Product** menu.
 Specify the **Quantity** by inserting the number and selecting the unit of measure.
 In the **Unit Price** field,